-(b) The 30-minute metering data for individual NMI Datastreams is profiled using the five-minute load profile shape (calculated in 12.3(d)), using the method below, to provide a five-minute representation of the 30-minute metering data.
+- (c) The energy associated with all metering installations producing 30-minute metering data is summed for all loads.
+The metering data for individual NMIs is adjusted by MLF and DLF for NSLP calculations, but is not adjusted by MLF and DLF for UFE calculations. - (d)(b) The total of the 30-minute metering data (calculated in (c))for individual NMI Datastreams is profiled using the five-minute load profile shape (calculated in 12.3(d)), using the method below, to provide a five-minute representation of the 30-minute metering data. - (i) For each 30-minute interval-calculated in 12.4(c), identify the six corresponding five-minute intervals from the five-minute load profile calculated in 12.3(d). - (ii) Sum the six five minute interval values to produce the total five-minute load profile energy volume for the 30-minute period.

-- (i) For each 30-minute interval, identify the six corresponding five-minute intervals from the five-minute load profile calculated in 12.3(d). - (ii) Sum the six five minute interval values to produce the total five-minute load profile energy volume for the 30-minute period. - (iii) For each five-minute interval energy value within the 30-minute period, express the five-minute energy value as a percentage of the total energy volume calculated in (d)(ii). - (iv) Apply each 5-minute percentage value, calculated in (b)(iii), to the 30-minute interval in (b)(i) to produce a five-minute representation of the total 30-minute energy volume.
+- (iii) For each five-minute interval energy value within the 30-minute period, express the five-minute energy value as a percentage of the total energy volume calculated in (d)(ii). - (iv) Apply each 5-minute percentage value, calculated in (bel)(iii), to the 30-minute interval in (bel)(i) to produce a five-minute representation of the total 30-minute energy volume. - (v) Apply each 5-minute percentage value, calculated in (d)(iii), to 30-minute interval metering data for individual NMIs to obtain the 5-minute representation for that NMI's metering data.